-

 Michael Chin, MD, PhD

-Michael Chin is pleased to serve as dean ad interim of the Tufts Graduate School of Biomedical Sciences.
-He obtained his MD and PhD degrees from the University of Rochester, internal medicine training at Johns Hopkins Hospital, a postdoctoral fellowship at the National Institute on Aging, cardiology training at Brigham and Women’s Hospital, and has served on the faculty of Harvard Medical School and the University of Washington, where he obtained a certificate in medical management prior to joining Tufts.
-At Tufts Medical Center he serves as research director for the Tufts Hypertrophic Cardiomyopathy Center and investigator in the Molecular Cardiology Research Institute.
-At TUSM, he is a professor of medicine and director of the Medical Scientist Training Program.
-Although he is a native of Long Island, NY, he has deep roots in Boston and is inspired to walk the same streets as his great-grandfather.
+Michael Chin is Dean of the Graduate School of Biomedical Sciences (GSBS) at Tufts University School of Medicine and serve the community of faculty scientists, students, and staff.
+In this role, he hopes to foster the growth of the enterprise by recruiting and training young scientists and forging partnerships within the greater community of TUSM and TMC, where he remains active as a Research Director, practicing physician and medical educator.
+He has more than three decades of experience as a faculty member in medicine and science, while building additional entrepreneurial, management and administrative skills.
+He obtained his MD and PhD degrees through the Medical Scientist Training program at the University of Rochester, then completed Internal Medicine training at Johns Hopkins Hospital, a postdoctoral fellowship at the National Institute on Aging, Cardiology training at Brigham and Women’s Hospital and has served on the faculty of Harvard Medical School and the University of Washington, where he obtained a Certificate in Medical Management prior to joining Tufts.
+At Tufts Medical Center, he serves as Research Director for the Tufts Hypertrophic Cardiomyopathy Center and Investigator in the Molecular Cardiology Research Institute.
+At TUSM, he is a Professor of Medicine and Director of the Medical Scientist Training Program.
+He is an elected member of the American Society for Clinical Investigation, a Fellow of the American College of Cardiology, and a Fellow of the American Heart Association.
+He is an internationally recognized expert in cardiovascular molecular biology and has run an NIH-funded research laboratory for many years.
+His educational interests focus on fostering innovation, entrepreneurship, and resilience.
 He enjoys walking the beach on Cape Cod with his family, noting the coastal flora and fauna and occasionally providing resilience training for striped bass by educating them about the hazards of artificial lures prior to releasing them.

 Scott Epstein, MD

-Director CQI & Accreditation, Medical Director, PA Program
+Director of Continuous Quality Improvement & Accreditation, Medical Director of the PA Program

 Heather Gasper